Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 get a decent job and no more horrible job interviews.
 I can hardly learn any new things in interviews any more. let me just put them here.
 Just as a dairy.

+ but when it comes to what's going on, the fact is I don't want do anything. deadman walking

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll